alxfgh/Large-Language-Models-in-Chemistry/README.md

-# LLMs-as-Generative-Chemical-Models
+# Transformer-based-Generative-Chemical-Models
-Working draft of a review of LLMs as generative chemical models
+References for transformers as generative chemical models